sidar-yesilyurt/F1-firmware-task/README.md

    cmake ..
    make
    ```
-4. Flash the program onto the Pico:
+4. Settings up the code onto the Raspberry:
-   - Connect the Pico to your machine via a serial cable.
+   - Connect the Pico to your machine via a usb cable.
-   - Copy the generated `main_blink.uf2` file to the Pico's storage.
+   - Copy the generated `main_blink.uf2` file under build to the Pico's storage.
    - The machine will restart itself and start blinking